-Public Private Partnership and other Long Term Liabilities
+Public Private Partnership (PPP) and other Long Term Liabilities

-The council entered into a public private partnership for the provision of three new community learning centres and a primary school.
-The agreement provides the council with replacement buildings for three secondary schools which were handed over in 2009/10 with the primary school handed over during 2011/12.
-In accordance with statutory accounting guidance, full details of the agreement is provided within note 21 on pages 71 to 72.
+The council entered into a PPP for the provision of three new community learning centres and a primary school providing the council with replacement buildings for three secondary schools which were handed over in 2009/10 with the primary school handed over during 2011/12.
+In accordance with statutory accounting guidance, full detail is provided within note 20 on pages 70 to 71.